 After a business entity has formed or been granted authority to do business in Indiana, it has an ongoing responsibility to file regular business entity reports.
-These reports must be filed every year by nonprofit organizations and every years by for-profit businesses.
+These reports are due every two years for both nonprofit organizations and for-profit businesses.
 The filings are due during the anniversary month of the organization's formation.
+(See IC 23-0.5-2-13.)